 - Fitness platform that connects gyms with fitness instructors (account facilitating the transfer)

-- Gym (account sending money, aka source account)
+- Gym (account sending money, otherwise known as the source account)

-- Fitness instructor (account receiving money, aka destination account)
+- Fitness instructor (account receiving money, otherwise known as the destination account)

 In this use case, the fitness platform is not directly involved in the transaction.
 Their role is to help the gym pay a fitness instructor they’ve hired and booked through the platform.